Ideology definition

 noun

-The study of the origin and nature of ideas.
+The philosophical study of the nature and origin of ideas.

 The doctrines, opinions, or way of thinking of an individual, class, etc.; specif., the body of ideas on which a particular political, economic, or social system is based.